 Remember to take the camera with you

-We’ve all been guilty of leaving our phones or cameras behind in the hotel room.
+We’ve all been guilty of leaving our phones or digital cameras behind in the hotel room.
 So, to make sure you don’t miss out on any photo moments, make sure your camera is ready to go and it’s remembered.
 When you opt for a separate camera, you won’t need to take your phone with you everywhere you go, so it’s one less thing to remember at least.

 Don’t make it rigid